-The programme assesses the education during and after each semester.
-This evaluation will be done on the instigation of the QCC in cooperation with the delegated team members from the IDE team (art.
+The programme annually assesses the education by executing the quality management plan that follows the PDCA-cycle, consisting of student evaluation surveys in DICE, focus groups, other surveys and advice from the Degree Programme Advisory Committee (DPAC)] (art.
 7.13 section 2 subsection a1 WHW).
 The Programme Committee has the right to endorse decisions concerning the evaluation process.